RichardBronosky/stelligent-u/00-dev-environment/README.md

 Running the two commands in [lab 0.1.1](#lab-011-aws-access-keys) and [lab 0.1.3](#lab-013-cloud9-environment) should have shown the same results.

 What does this tell you about the access the keys give you on your laptop and the access you have in the Cloud9 environment?

+> The access is effectively the same.
+It seems that
+> /home/ec2-user/.aws/credentials is getting updated every ~8 minutes.

-What other methods are there to provide this level of access without using keys?_
+What other methods are there to provide this level of access without using keys?

+> The EC2 instance could have been started with a ROLE that had the same
+> permissions as the user launching it.
+But then you'd have to have a process
+> that kept the ROLE in sync with permissions changes on the USER and any GROUPS
+> they are in

 #### Task